You are currently viewing No more laundry: a journey in grief

 A strong detergent

 For a long time, I didn’t want to be comforted.
-I felt the loss of Matthew, and my mother before him, deeply.
-It felt wrong to let go of pain.
+I felt the loss of Matthew and my mother before him deeply.
+It felt wrong to let go of the pain.
 I found it difficult to allow myself to enjoy life.

-With the passing of time, I began to understand that the pain we feel when losing someone is simply a marker of the love we have for them.
+With time, I began to understand that the pain we feel when losing someone is simply a marker of the love we have for them.
 When they pass away, the pain we feel is the pain of not being able to see them any longer, talk with them, or even argue with them (as I did with my mom and brother 🤣).
-That part of grief hurts deeply and it is the part of grief that we become accustomed to: the silence.
+That part of grief hurts deeply and is the part we become accustomed to: the silence.

 Hope even in the silence

 While that silence seems endless, there is hope while we mourn and bear the load of silence.
 It is this hope that gives us light in the darkness.
-We know that while the silence may almost overwhelm us, the hope we have speaks louder and stronger than the silence.
-There is a destination we are all headed towards and one day, their silence will be broken when we meet in that city that we’re making our way towards.
+While the silence may almost overwhelm us, our hope speaks louder and stronger than the silence.
+There is a destination we are all headed towards, and one day, their silence will be broken when we meet in that city that we’re making our way towards.

 The sting of death, the sting of grief, will one day fully bow its knee (see 1 Corinthians 15:54-57).
-Until that day, I am learning to smile through the tears as I imagine Matthew, together with my mother, laughing together and enjoying all that heaven has to offer.
+Until that day, I am learning to smile through the tears as I imagine Matthew and my mother laughing together and enjoying all that heaven has to offer.